rust-lang/nomicon/src/arc-base.md

 This is pretty simple, as we just need to box the `ArcInner<T>` and get a `NonNull<T>` pointer to it.

-We start the reference counter at 1, as that first reference is the current pointer.
-As the `Arc` is cloned or dropped, it is updated.
-It is okay to call `unwrap()` on the `Option` returned by `NonNull` as `Box::into_raw` guarantees that the pointer returned is not null.

 ```rust,ignore
 impl<T> Arc<T> {
     pub fn new(data: T) -> Arc<T> {